-We also treat women who had congenital heart disease or other heart conditions before their pregnancy.
-And we help families navigate high-risk pregnancy, doing everything we can to protect both mom and baby.
+We also treat women with a history of congenital heart disease or other heart conditions prior to their pregnancy.

 We also treat pregnant women with a history of coronary artery disease or congenital heart disease (such as women who had heart surgery as a child).
 In cases where the fetus may have a heart condition, such as an arrhythmia, we treat the mother to treat the fetus.

 Why choose Memorial for heart care during pregnancy?